-SCG was provided with conceptual site plan by the client.
-Based on this plan, the site will be developed with one (1) commercial/industrial building, identified as Building 13.
-The building will be 307,200± ft2 in size and will be located in the central area of the site.
-Dock-high doors will be constructed along the west building wall.
-The building will be surrounded by asphaltic concrete pavements in the parking and drive lanes, Portland cement concrete pavements in the loading dock areas, and limited areas of concrete flatwork and landscape planters throughout.
+The site plan provided to our office by the client indicates that the new development will consist of one (1) warehouse, 583,903± ft2 in size.
+The building will be located in the central region of the property.
+Dock-high doors will be constructed along most of the north and south building walls.
+The building is expected to be surrounded by asphaltic concrete pavements in the parking and drive areas, Portland cement concrete (PCC) pavements in the truck court area, and limited areas of concrete flatwork and landscaped planters.

-Detailed structural information has not been provided.
-We assume that the new building will be a single-story structure of tilt-up concrete construction, typically supported on a conventional shallow foundation system with a concrete slab-on-grade floor.
-Based on the assumed construction, maximum column and wall loads are expected to be on the order of 100 kips and 4 to 6 kips per linear foot, respectively.
+Detailed structural information is not currently available.
+It is assumed that the new building will be of concrete tilt-up construction, typically supported on conventional shallow foundation systems, with a slab-on-grade floor.
+Based on the assumed construction, maximum column and wall loads are expected to be on the order of 80 to 100 kips and 4 to 7 kips per linear foot, respectively.
+The proposed development is not expected to include any significant amounts of below grade construction such as basements or crawl spaces.